A rare meeting with a clade of hiders in deep space

 Hulkriders - Text by M. Alan Kazlev Hulkriders are believed to be Hulkchasers that settled permanently in a space hulk, either through choice or through being subverted by the defense systems or the relics left behind by a transcend.

-Oort Cloud - Text by Traveller Library Database A spherical shell around most stars containing numerous small bodies of cometary material.
-A typical Oort cloud is about 0.5 to 1 light years from its primary and has an aggregate mass about that of Earth; density is thus extremely low.
-The main constituents of cometary bodies are ice and dust ("dirty snowballs").
-Bodies in the Oort cloud are occasionally perturbed by collisions or by the influence of nearby stars into orbits which pass near the star; these form the visible comets.
-The Oort cloud is named after its discoverer, Old Earth presingularity astronomer Jan Oort.
+Oort Cloud - Text by M. Alan Kazlev A spherical shell around most stars containing numerous small bodies consisting of ice and dust.
+A typical Oort cloud is about 0.5 to 1 light years from its primary and has an aggregate mass about that of Earth.

 Stevensonian Class Worlds - Text by John M. Dollan and Steve Bowers Stevensonian worlds, also known as Planetary Mass Objects (PLANEMOS), are former planets that have left their solar system of origin and reside in interstellar space.
 They are more numerous than planets, but are difficult to find.
 These worlds are prized by Hiders and Backgrounders.

-Went, The - Text by Thorbjørn Steen A hider clade at the centre of a major diplomatic event between the Panvirtuality and the Version Tree.
+Went, The - Text by Thorbørn Steen A hider clade at the centre of a major diplomatic event between the Panvirtuality and the Version Tree.